 Additional complaints span winter accessories, garments, and jewelry, with claimed damages ranging from tens of thousands of dollars to more than half a million dollars.

-The newest lawsuits on the docket show that Saks’ vendor-payment problems are continuing into 2026.
+The newest lawsuits on the docket show that Saks’ vendor-payment problems continued into 2026.
 In early January, designer Gabriella Rossetti, for example, sued over alleged failures to remit customer proceeds and return merchandise under a drop-ship consignment arrangement, while also naming CEO Marc Metrick individually in connection with efforts to resolve ongoing non-payment issues.
-Days later, Gevril Group accuses Saks Off 5th of failing to pay more than $275,000 for women’s apparel sold and delivered in 2025, and Italian hat maker Mr Hatter alleges that Saks entities paid only a fraction of roughly $325,000 in shipments, leaving nearly $248,000 outstanding.
+Days later, Gevril Group accused Saks Off 5th of failing to pay more than $275,000 for women’s apparel sold and delivered in 2025, and Italian hat maker Mr Hatter alleged that Saks entities paid only a fraction of roughly $325,000 in shipments, leaving nearly $248,000 outstanding.

 A Complicated Backdrop for Saks

-The company is also in the midst of a major leadership change, with chief executive officer Marc Metrick, a three-decade veteran of Saks Fifth Avenue, stepping down from his role and co-owner and executive chairman Richard Baker assuming the CEO position.
+The bankruptcy filing also follows a significant leadership transition, with longtime chief executive officer Marc Metrick stepping down and co-owner and executive chairman Richard Baker assuming the CEO role.

 That shift has meaningful consequences for vendors’ chances of getting paid.
 In a Chapter 11 scenario, unpaid, pre-bankruptcy invoices are typically treated as general unsecured claims, placing vendors behind secured lenders and other priority creditors in the payment waterfall.
 As a result, recoveries are often delayed and discounted, with unsecured creditors often receiving only a fraction of what they are owed, if anything at all, after a restructuring plan is approved.

-In that context, the lawsuits offer an early signal of the pressure facing the business.
-For vendors that have already delivered goods, the prospect of a Chapter 11 filing shifts the dispute from a question of when payment will arrive to whether it will arrive at all, with claims likely funneled into a bankruptcy process that can leave unsecured creditors waiting months or longer and may result in discounted recoveries.
+In that context, the lawsuits serve as a pre-bankruptcy signal of the financial strain within the business.
+For vendors that have already delivered goods, the Chapter 11 filing reframes the dispute from a question of when payment will arrive to whether it will arrive at all, with claims now funneled into a restructuring process that can leave unsecured creditors waiting months (or longer) and facing potentially reduced recoveries.

 Updated